jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 ### 37 Revocation of suspension by Commissioner
 (1) The Commissioner may at any time revoke a suspension granted under section 36(2) if the Commissioner believes, on reasonable grounds,—
   (a) that the registrable offender poses, or may pose, a risk to the lives or sexual safety of a child or children, or of children generally; or
-  (b) that the offender no longer has an illness or impairment that makes it difficult or impossible for the offender to fulfil his or her reporting obligations.
+  (b) that the offender no longer has an illness or impairment that makes it difficult or impossible for the offender to fulfil their reporting obligations.
-(2) If the Commissioner revokes a suspension, he or she must give the registrable offender written notice of the revocation as soon as is reasonably practicable.
+(2) If the Commissioner revokes a suspension, they must give the registrable offender written notice of the revocation as soon as is reasonably practicable.
 (3) The revocation takes effect when the Commissioner gives the notice to the registrable offender.

 ### 38 District Court may suspend lifetime reporting obligations on application
-(1) A registrable offender who is subject to lifetime reporting obligations under section 35(1)﻿(a), and who is eligible under subsection (2), may apply to a District Court to have his or her reporting obligations indefinitely suspended.
+(1) A registrable offender who is subject to lifetime reporting obligations under section 35(1)﻿(a), and who is eligible under subsection (2), may apply to a District Court to have their reporting obligations indefinitely suspended.
 (2) A registrable offender is eligible under this subsection if— (a) the offender has been subject to lifetime reporting obligations for not less than 15 years; and (b) the offender is not currently on parole or subject to any post-sentence order (for example, a public protection order or an extended supervision order); and
   (c) a District Court has not in the last 5 years heard and declined an application by the offender under this section.
 (3) Police and the Department of Corrections are parties to an application made under subsection (1) and are entitled to be heard on the application.
-(4) The court may make an order indefinitely suspending the reporting obligations of the offender only if the offender satisfies the court that he or she does not pose a risk to the lives or sexual safety of 1 or more children, or of children generally.
+(4) The court may make an order indefinitely suspending the reporting obligations of the offender only if the offender satisfies the court that they do not pose a risk to the lives or sexual safety of 1 or more children, or of children generally.
 (5) For the purpose of assessing the risk posed by the offender, the court must consider the following matters:
   (a) the seriousness of the qualifying offence or the corresponding offence:
   (b) the period of time that has elapsed since the offence was committed: